Need Help? Give us a call.

 Here’s a closer look at the differences between debt and equity financing and how to determine which is best for your small business.

 Let’s get into the debt vs. equity debate.
+What is debt financing?

 Debt financing usually takes the form of a loan.
 In the most basis debt financing scenario, a lender offers you capital, which you’ll pay back over an agreed-upon amount of time, with interest.
 After you’ve paid back your debt, your relationship with the lender is over.